mattdotts/Investigation-Docs/Cyber_Suspect_interview.md

   - How long with the service?
   - What other services have you used?
 * Does your home/work have wi-fi access?
 Is access password protected?
+* Do you rent a router from your ISP, or use your own?
 * Who all has the password to the wi-fi network?
 * Have you ever noticed any suspicious usage of the service?
 * What Internet browsers do you use?